Murdoch's UK arm in phone-hacking cover-up, ex-reporter says

 Asked why he had agreed to their doing that, Evans said: "I was toeing the line, the party line, the company line."

-He later commented: "As far as I was concerned, it (phone-hacking) was so widely known at the paper and covered up so extensively, there was a widespread conspiracy within the organisation."

-By late 2011, Evans was considering approaching the police about seeking immunity if he came clean.
+By late 2011, Evans was considering approaching the police about seeking immunity but his lies about the Hoppen affair were a stumbling block, Langdale told the jury.

 Evans said: "I was a very frightened man at the time.
 I was one person caught between the prime minister, caught between the tabloid world, caught between highly paid lawyers.
 I didn't know what to do.
 I'm very sorry for lying at the time."

-But Langdale said discussions with detectives revealed immunity would only be possible if he had evidence about other "people at senior levels", saying police had a "shopping list".
+During 2012, Langdale said, there were lengthy conversations between Evans' lawyers and the police who he said would only give immunity if he could bring in the involvement of "people at senior levels".

-"What you were seeking to obtain was a complete immunity from any prosecution for any offence you might admit," Langdale said.
-"You were ready to do just about anything to get ... immunity."
+"You were ready to do just about anything to get ... immunity," Langdale said to him.

-In the end, the Crown Prosecution Service decided it could not offer him full immunity but offered a deal which would grant him a lesser sentence should he plead guilty.

 "SWEEPING STATEMENTS"